beyonson/TinyML-xCube---Intro-/README.md

 Takeaways:

 Pros
-- Compared to TF Lite for Microcontrollers, xCube AI uses about 40% less flash space, and is about 25% faster
+- Compared to TF Lite for Microcontrollers, xCube AI uses about 40% less flash space, and is about 25% faster (for this project)
 - Out of the different libraries explored, cubeIDE has been the easiest to work with
 - Can easily accept pre-trained models from keras and tflite

 Cons
 - xCube AI is closed source
+- xCube used about 4% more RAM than TF Lite for microcontrollers (for this project)

 NOTICE: